ts1/uctoth/README.md

 you may run `selfplay-loop` as many as you want.

 The trick is simple.
-All selfplay scripts watches `scores.json` to change.
+All selfplay scripts watch `scores.json` to change.
 When `reg-loop` finished creating a new `scores.json`, selfplay scripts exit and invoked again by shell script.